The recommended daily intake of choline is 400-550 mg, while the upper safe dosage for healthy adults is 3,500 mg a day.

 Most noteworthy, too much choline might increase cardiovascular disease risk!
 Actually, excess choline may increase production of TMAO, a substance that has been linked to a higher risk of cardiovascular disease.

-Do I need dietary supplements?
+Do I need high doses of choline from supplements?

 Actually, most people in the United States consume less choline than they need.
 It’s estimated that adult men consume only 402 mg of choline a day, while women consume only 278 mg.